SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-27-paxlovid-day-2.md

 The video call was quite pleasant, basically going over medical history, renewing prescriptions, and checking out my paxlovid experience (none of which was unusual).
-Also, turns out you can take Mucinex to control coughing while on paxlovid, so that's good.
+Also, turns out one _can_ take Mucinex to control coughing while on paxlovid, so that's good.

 Overall, the healthcare system did what I wanted here.
 So far.